Sunlitt/MoonKit/README.md

 // Creating a Date instance
 let myDate: Date = Date() // Your current date

-// Setting inside mySun object the date of interest myMoon.setDate(myDate)
+// Setting inside myMoon object the date of interest myMoon.setDate(myDate)

       // All the following informations are related to the given location for the date that has just been set